 Bituin: “Kapag performer ka, on stage your energy is so high, tapos you end late, you end at 11-11:30, you pack pa your things.
 You need something to go down because the next day you have a show, you have to wake up early so you have to sleep.”

 I personally never thought of this, but it makes so much sense.
 I mean I already have a hard time sleeping every time I WATCH a show, what more if I were performing for 2-3 hours?

 Bituin: “That’s why when we go out, theater people and dancers ang nagsasara ng lugar.
 Even if it’s just eating, and then talking, and then slowing down… you can’t sleep with all that energy.
 So I tire myself out with my kids.”

 In the middle of the conversation, she would ask our winners questions about themselves, like how old they were and what they were doing for a living.
-Lorrie is a 16-year old Applied Physics student of the Ateneo de Manila University who is also an actor for Tanghalang Ateneo.
+Lorrie is an Applied Physics student of the Ateneo de Manila University who is also an actor for Tanghalang Ateneo.
 Jude currently teaches Math for freshmen students in the same university.
 Ms. Bituin gave her and her friend Dane advice on what it takes to be a theater practitioner.
 “The most important thing, since you’re a freshman in the education of theater, is to watch.
 The key to becoming a good theater practitioner is to be curious.
 You watch everything you can.”

 She also gave advice to Jude, who jokingly said that he was a frustrated performer.

 Bituin: “Do your students like you?
 Do you think your students enjoy Math?”